-Knowledge-to-Equity Action 2024!
+Knowledge-to-Equity Action

 This unique and applied learning opportunity brings people together from around the world to actively learn and apply equity and knowledge mobilization/knowledge translation sciences in their work.

-At the end of this open-access, international and zoom-based course, participants will receive a certificate of completion from the Equity Science Lab and IKTRN.
+At the end of this open-access, international and zoom-based course, participants receive a certificate of completion from the Equity Science Lab and IKTRN.

 about KTEA